-Brock borrowers can renew material online using My Library Account or in-person by bringing items to the Ask Us Desk.
+Brock borrowers can renew material online by signing-in to Omni, or in-person by bringing items to the Ask Us Desk.
 Borrowers whose privileges have been suspended may not renew material.
 Three-hour reserve material, and material requested by another borrower, cannot be renewed.
-Undergraduate students are allowed up to four renewals per item, provided the item has not been requested by another user.
-Faculty, staff and graduate students have unlimited renewals, subject to recall by another user.
+Faculty, staff and students have unlimited renewals, subject to recall by another user.

 |Overdue Reserves/equipment||$1.50 per hour per item|

 |3 hour loan items will be billed for replacement after 48 hours.
 24 hour loan items will be billed for replacement after 5 days.
 48 hour items will be billed for replacement after 7 days.
 7 day loan items will be billed for replacement after 15 days.|

 |Overdue recalled ILL / RACER material||$25.00 up to 15 days overdue|

 |Overdue board games||no overdue fines, but will be billed for replacement after 21 days|